M-arcus/cloudron-docs/knowledgebase/docs/apps/sogo.md

 # <img src="/documentation/img/sogo-logo.png" width="25px"> SOGo App

-!!! warning "New app package"
-    Due to a refactoring of the SOGo package, all installations before May 2018 will not be updated.
-    Unfortunately there is no way to map users of the legacy app package to users in the new one.
-    Consider exporting all contacts and calendar data and reimport them in a freshly installed SOGo instance.
-    The following email section applies only to the new app package!

 Like other email clients like rainloop or roundcube, SOGo only works with mailbox accounts on the Cloudron.
 Login using the full email address including the domain as the username.